-When you’re a parent of twins, nearly every outing can be made easier with a stroller… however, the hassle of lugging a cumbersome, heavy piece of equipment for every trip is enough to deter even the strongest from ever leaving home.
-Fear not, y’all!
-A double umbrella stroller may just be the answer to your prayers.
+Whether you have twins or two kiddos, nearly every outing can be made easier with a stroller… however, the hassle of lugging a cumbersome, heavy piece of equipment for every trip is enough to deter even the strongest from ever leaving home.
+Fear not!
+A lightweight double umbrella stroller may just be the answer to your prayers.
+Here is our totally unsponsored Joovy Twin Groove review — enjoy!

-We are loving the Joovy’s TwinGroove Ultralight double umbrella stroller for its build quality, smart storage, large canopies, and attainable price.
+After using it for a while with my twins, here is my synopsis: we love the Joovy TwinGroove Ultralight for its build quality, smart storage, large canopies, attainable price, and conveniences, like parent cup holders.
+The main features are very similar to the much pricier Maclaren Twin Triumph and UPPAbaby G-Link strollers, but for about $150 less.
+It’s a good bit lighter and less clunky than the Chicco Echo Twin.
 For city dwellers: the TwinGroove has a nice shoulder carry strap, which is great if you know you’ll have to take stairs to access subways and trains.
 It also meets Disneyland/Disney World size requirements.

 Seats, Canopy, & Storage